-Split is an outstandingly successful fusion of ancient history with a modern way of life and is ideally situated to explore the islands of Brac and Hvar, as well as the quaint Medieval town of Trogir and the stunning coastline of the Makarska Riviera.
+Split is an outstandingly successful fusion of ancient history with a modern way of life and is ideally situated to explore the islands of Brac and Hvar, as well as the quaint Medieval town of Trogir, further up to Zadar, Krka and Kornati National Parks and the stunning coastline of the Makarska Riviera.

-We often recommend Split features in the itinerary for guests wishing to take a two centre holiday.
-There is plenty here for a 3 day break.
+We often recommend Split or Trogir features in the itinerary for guests wishing to take a two centre Croatia holiday.
+There is plenty here for at least a 3 day break.

 Nearly 2,000 years ago, the Emperor Diocletian built his retirement summer palace in Split (and was actually the only Roman Emperor to live to see his retirement!).
 It is within these walls that the town may now be found.
 It’s well worth taking a guided tour of the Palace – the local historians can really illustrate the Roman way of life; many of the Palace’s nooks and crannies could be missed by those not ‘in the know’.